eamsdev/MiniBlog/src/assets/posts/1_20221229_Bundle_Size.md

     ...
 ```

-Build your static assets, and the plugin will report out what your bloat consists of.
+Build your static assets, and the plugin will report what your bloat consists of.

 Initially, I was surprised to see that 35% or 124kb (minified + gzip) of the size actually came from my scss/css files!
 Then it hit me that I had done `@import '../../../node_modules/bootstrap/scss/bootstrap.scss';` instead of actually importing only the components that I needed.

 So I went back and selectively imported only the bootstrap components that I actually needed, for example: